nzstudio1/NZTrampoline/README.md

 In MyMagicScrollView's implementation we set it's delegate to an object of NZTrampoline.
 This trampoline allows to implement delegate methods while forwards all the of them to another object.
 ![MyMagicScrollView with it's own trampoline delegate and able to forward all delegate methods to the final delegate.](https://github.com/nzstudio1/NZTrampoline/blob/master/docs/3.png?raw=true)
+## How to use
+First, create a class that subclasses NZTrampoline with the generic protocol of your desired delegate, let's say MyTrampoline

+1. Make MyTrampoline class conform to the same protocol you use to subclass NZTrampoline
+2. Implement any necessary delegate methods you want to intercept, you might need to do additional development to report the method executions to another object via Observables, Closures, etc.

+**Note**
+NZTrampoline won't forward the implemented delegate methods.
+You are responsible for forwarding the intercepted delegate methods to the delegate object.
+Check the example code below.

+    class MyTrampoline: NZTrampoline<UICollectionViewDelegate>, UICollectionViewDelegate {

+        func scrollViewDidEndDecelerating(_ scrollView: UIScrollView) {
+            if delegate != nil && delegate!.responds(to: #selector(scrollViewDidEndDecelerating(_:))) {
+                delegate!.scrollViewDidEndDecelerating?(scrollView)
+            }

+            print("MyTrampoline received scrollViewDidEndDecelerating")
+        }

+        func scrollViewWillBeginDragging(_ scrollView: UIScrollView) {
+            if delegate != nil && delegate!.responds(to: #selector(scrollViewWillBeginDragging(_:))) {
+                delegate!.scrollViewWillBeginDragging?(scrollView)
+            }

+            print("MyTrampoline received scrollViewWillBeginDragging")
+        }
+    }

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.